english1234/vstcm/README.md

 # VSTCM - the v.st Colour Mod - a colour vector graphics generator
-The vstcm is a vector signal transceiver PCB which generates colour vector graphics to be displayed on an oscilloscope or vector monitor such as Amplifone, Wells Gardner WG6100 and Electrohome G05, as used in Star Wars, Tempest, Gravitar, etc.
+The vstcm is a vector signal transceiver PCB which generates colour vector graphics to be displayed on an oscilloscope or vector monitor such as Amplifone, Wells Gardner WG6100, Hantarex MTRV and Electrohome G05, as used in Star Wars, Tempest, Gravitar, etc.

 When used with a computer (Raspberry Pi, PC, ...) running AdvanceMAME, it can be used to play classic colour (and monochrome) vector arcade games, but it can also play certain games all by itself using various emulators.